Insights & Resources

 How to Run a Meeting Four Different People Want to Attend

 Most meetings work for one approach and bore three others.
-Gold Mine wants the agenda.
-Blue Ocean wants the connection.
-Green Planet wants the ideas.
-Orange Sky wants it to end.
+Natural Gold Mines want the agenda.
+Natural Blue Oceans want the connection.
+Natural Green Planets want the ideas.
+Natural Orange Skies want it to end.
 Here's how to run one that works for all four.

 3 min read